-E. Income Taxes
+Income Taxes

-Westown BID is considered part of the City of Milwaukee and as such is covered under the City of Milwaukee's tax reporting requirements.
+The BID is considered part of the City of Milwaukee and as such is covered under the City of Milwaukee's tax reporting requirements.
 Therefore, no provision for income taxes has been included in these financial statements.

-December 31, 2021 and 2020 (Continued)
+Notes to Financial Statements December 31, 2022 and 2021 (Continued)